h4r4k1r1/h4r4k1r1/README.md

 ### Let's Connect!

 If you share my passion for cyber security, blockchain, or programming, I'd love to collaborate, exchange ideas, or simply chat about the latest trends and developments.
-Feel free to explore my projects, reach out with questions or suggestions, or connect with me on [social media platforms].
+Feel free to explore my projects, reach out with questions or suggestions, or connect with me on my [LinkedIn](https://www.linkedin.com/in/sal1hd3m1r/).
 Together, let's harness the power of technology to build a brighter future!